-"Don't let's work to-day, Mr. Temple," she said; "my hands are so hot I could never hold a brush.
+"Don't let's work to-day, Mr. Temple," she said.
+"My hands are so hot I could never hold a brush.
 And your sketch is really finished, you know."
 "What would you like to do?" asked Temple: "river?"
-"Oh, no,-not now that we've started for the forest.
+"Oh, no,--not now that we've started for the forest!
 Its feelings would be hurt if we turned back.
-I am sure it loves us to love it, although it is so big.-Like God, you know."
+I am sure it loves us to love it, although it is so big--Like God, you know."
 "Yes: I'm sure it does.
 Do you really think God cares?"
 "Of course," said Betty, "because everything would be so silly if He didn't, you know.
-I believe He likes us to love Him, and what's more, I believe He likes us to love all the pretty things He's made-trees and rivers and sunsets and seas."
+I believe He likes us to love him, and what's more, I believe He likes us to love all the pretty things He's made--trees and rivers and sunsets and seas."
 "And each other," said Temple, and flushed to the ears: "human beings, I mean, of course," he added hastily.
-"Of course," said Betty, unconscious of the flush; "but religion tells you that-it doesn't tell you about the little things.-It does say about herbs of the field and the floods clapping their hands and all that,-but that's only His works praising Him, not us loving all His works.
-I think He's most awfully pleased when we love some little nice tiny thing that He never thought we'd notice."
+"Of course," said Betty, unconscious of the flush; "but religion tells you that--it doesn't tell you about the little things.
+It does say about herbs of the field and the floods clapping their hands and all that--but that's only His works praising Him, not us loving all His works.
+I think He's most awfully pleased when we love some little, nice, tiny thing that He never thought we'd notice."
 "Did your father teach you to think like this?"
-"Oh, dear no," said Betty; "he doesn't like the little pretty things.
-He likes Hell-fire,-and the God who's so cross He can't forgive us anything without taking it out of someone else- The Atonement, they call it, don't they?"
-"Yes," said Temple, "it's odd.
-Look at those yellow roses all over that hideous villa."
-"My stepfather would only see the villa.
+"Oh, dear no!" said Betty.
+"He doesn't like the little pretty things."
+"It's odd," said Temple.
+"Look at those yellow roses all over that hideous villa."
+"My step-father would only see the villa.
 Well, must we work to-day?"
 "What would you like to do?"
-"I should like to go to those big rocks-the Rochers des Demoiselles, aren't they?-and tie up the pony, and climb up, and sit in a black shadow and look out over the green tops of the trees.
+"I should like to go to those big rocks--the Rochers des Demoiselles, aren't they?--and tie up the pony, and climb up, and sit in a black shadow and look out over the green tops of the trees.
 You see things when you're idle that you never see when you're working, even if you're trying to paint those very things."
-So, by and by, the gray pony was unharnessed and tied to a tree in a cool, grassy place where he also could be happy, and the two others took the winding stony path that leads between pine-trees and great rocks round and back and up and down and up again-under little arches, where the big rocks lean towards each other till their foreheads touch,-past little caves filled with dead, drifted leaves that rustle a little as one goes by, rustles to the stir of someone thin and long and quick and deadly, who lives there,-past fat, round cushions of heather from which now and then someone darts of his own slender tongue from his own wicked mouth.
-And everywhere between the grey of rocks, when green lizards bask on yellow lichen, glimpses of the vast sea of tree-tops, moveless by the still air, yet trembling to the sight in the blue haze of heat.
-A turn in the smooth, worn way brought them to a platform overhanging the precipice that fell a sheer thirty feet to the tops of the trees on the slope below.
-White silvery sand carpeted the ledge, and on the sand the shadow of a leaning rock fell blue.
-"Here," said Betty, and sank down.
+So, by and by, the gray pony was unharnessed and tied to a tree in a cool, grassy place where he also could be happy, and the two others took the winding stony path.
+A turn in the smooth-worn way brought them to a platform overhanging the precipice that fell a sheer thirty feet to the tops of the trees on the slope below.
+White, silvery sand carpeted the ledge, and on the sand the shadow of a leaning rock fell blue.
+"Here" said Betty, and sank down.
 Her sketchbook scooped the sand with its cover.
-"Oh, I am hot!"
+"Oh, I_am_hot!"
 She threw off her hat.
 "You don't look it," said Temple, and pulled the big bottle of weak claret and water from the luncheon basket.
 "Drink!" he said, offering the little glass when he had filled it.

-Betty drank in little sips.
+Betty drank, in little sips.